saas786/obsidian-notes-1/HECO/Circulating Water System.md

 -	a barrel of sawdust is provided
 -	by dumping the sawdust into the circulating water inlet, the leak is hopefully plugged by the pieces of wood or slows it down

-## Lube Water Pumps
+## Lube Water Pumps (LWP)
 Function:
 -	provides lubrication to the spinning rotors in the circulating water pumps
 -	takes suction from the stilling basin

+Supply: stilling basin (well water)
+Backup supply: city water

-## Screen Wash Pumps
+## Screen Wash Pumps (SWP)
 Function:
 -	provides water under pressure to clean the traveling screens

--	takes suction from circulating water after the traveling screens
+Supply: circulating water at inlet side after traveling screens

-## Service Water Pumps
+## Station Service Water Pumps (SSWP)
 Function:
--	provides auxiliary cooling water to various plant equipment, such as hydrogen coolers and lube oil coolers
+-	provides cooling water to the chillers to cool auxiliary cooling water

--	takes suction from a supply of circulating water located downstream from the traveling screen
--	the water is chemically treated to reduce corrosion and contamination
+Supply: circulating water at inlet side

-Prior to the use of service water pumps, circulating water was used as auxiliary cooling water which caused excessive corrosion and contamination.
+Prior to the use of chemically treated auxiliary cooling water, circulating water was used as auxiliary cooling water which caused excessive corrosion and contamination.

 ## Chillers
 Function:
--	heat exchangers used to cool auxiliary cooling water
+-	cools auxiliary cooling water before sending it out to equipment that require cooling

+Kahe 1&2 -> A horizontal 2-pass shell-and-tube heat exchanger.

+Tube side: Station Service Water (SSW)
+Shell side: Auxiliary Cooling Water (ACW)

 ## Chlorine Dioxide
 Function: